Industrial Commission Forms

 Injured workers or employers who wish to have their permanent partial disability decision reconsidered should mail or fax (IC-88) Application for Reconsideration to the IC office where the hearing took place.

-Employers and legal representatives can inform the IC of their address changes by mailing or faxing the (EMP-2) Representative/Employer Change of Address form to their local IC office.
+Employers and legal representatives can inform the IC of their changes by mailing or faxing the (EMP-2) Representative or Employer Change of Address/Contact form to their local IC office.

 Report a safety requirement violation